 Research shows that one of the most important factors in the learning process is feedback received and how the learner acts on that feedback.

-A common Ofsted observation in poor reports is that workplace mentors don’t provide feedback to apprentices that helps them understand how they can improve.
+A common observation made by HMIs in poor reports is that workplace mentors don’t provide feedback to apprentices that helps them understand how they can improve.

 Feedback needs to be balanced – praising what is good as well as correcting errors – and it needs to ‘feed forward’.
 Apprentices need to know how to improve next time.
 This can be particularly difficult where an apprentice achieves a pass but does not understand how they could turn this into a merit or distinction.